harbour/core/README.md

    - `HB_REBUILD_EXTERN=yes`

      Rebuild extern headers.
-This is typically used by developers after code modifications or before
+It is meant for developers doing Harbour code modifications and releases.
-     release.
      Default: no

    - `HB_REBUILD_PARSER=yes`